gincwang/P5-1-Neighborhood-Map-Project/README.md

 ### Searching
 * Autocomplete feature is powered by Google
 * if you search for a city location, the location data will come from Google.
-* Searching for city also will fetch a few intro paragraph from Wikipedia.
+* Searching for city (e.g. 'San Jose, CA') will fetch a few intro paragraph from Wikipedia to display in location detail.
 * Searching for anything else, the location data will come from Foursquare.

 ### Filtering
 * You have the option to either filter your results by Price/Rating.
 * Use "ctrl" click to select/deselect multiple Price filters.
 * Choose between 1-9 to filter out any location with rating less than that number.

+## Limitations
+* No meaningful location detail will display if you search for a particular address, like "123 Mango St, City, State" - instead, search for point of interest terms like "coffee" or "starbucks" or "mcdonalds"